 An important characteristic of the distribution pattern of the coronavirus in the Middle East and North Africa is its rapid spread around places of worship, in pilgrimages, and in tightknit religious groups.
 The Israeli government reported a high proportion of coronavirus (COVID-19) cases amongst its ultra-orthodox communities.
 The first case of coronavirus contractions in Iran occurred at its pilgrim sight of Qom, after which it quickly spread throughout the country.
-Therefore, the government of Saudi Arabia took the unprecedented decision to close its holy cities of Mecca and Medina.
+Therefore, the government of Saudi Arabia took the unprecedented decision to close for some month its holy cities of Mecca and Medina.
 This included the holy sights of the Prophet’s Mosque in Medina and the Grand Mosque of Mecca which houses the Kaaba, the most important sight of Muslim pilgrimage.
-International travelers for the minor pilgrimage ‘Umrah’ were also banned from entering the country.
-It is uncertain whether the main pilgrimage of “Hajj’, planned for July 2020, will take place.
-The Hajj is considered one of the largest gatherings of people in the world, with over two million people participating in recent years.
+Due to the pandemic only around one thousand local Muslims were allowed to perform the Hajj pilgrimage in July 2020, compared to over 2.5 million Muslims from around the world in 2019.

 Iran was one of the worst hit countries in a global context.
 At times, the death rate from coronavirus (COVID-19) in Iran was 7.79 percent, only overtaken by Italy.
 After the deputy health minister of Iran, Iraj Harirchi, tested positive for coronavirus in February 2020, the Iranian government slowly had to accept that the threat for the country was more severe than earlier acknowledged.
 The government of Iran was accused of underreporting cases and undertesting at the beginning of the outbreak.
 Meanwhile, the Iranian government has had to face another obstacle during this global health crisis.
 Due to sanctions established by the United States government, Iran has struggled to obtain coronavirus diagnostic kits.